 Matched first deposit bonuses can improve your poker bankroll beyond your wildest dreams, or at least occasionally beyond $1,000.
 With this type of bonus, the site matches your initial deposit in the form of a bonus (as the term indicates).
 It may be advantageous for you then, to deposit as much as you can to get the best payout from this one-time offer.
 Some sites offer three bonuses, like PokerStars, but again, keep an eye on those terms and conditions.

 Reload bonuses come after your initial welcome bonus, usually made known to you by email or a website promotion, indicating that you need to deposit funds to trigger the bonus.
-A friendly poker tip: This bonus makes it a perfect opportunity to remind you not to put all your bankroll in one place so you can make the most of the reloads.
-This is where an e-wallet comes in handy.

 And last, but most certainly not least, our exclusive promotions here at PokerNews can really give you the hook up.
 These promotions are not found anywhere else and could include $20,000 freerolls, exclusive rake-races, free satellite tickets and even World Series of Poker packages.
 All you need to do is sign up.